iamNilotpal/SplashScreen/README.md

 buildscript {
   ext {
     buildToolsVersion = "31.0.0"
-    minSdkVersion = 23 // <- AndroidX splashscreen has basic support for 21 (only the background color), so 23 is best compileSdkVersion = 31 // <- set at least 31
+    minSdkVersion = 23 // <- AndroidX splash screen has basic support for 21 (only the background color), so 23 is best compileSdkVersion = 31 // <- set at least 31
     targetSdkVersion = 31 // <- set at least 31